INSTRUCTORS

 Brody Medeiros

-With over eight years of dedicated training, Sensei Brody earned his Black Belt in October 2022.
+With over eight years of dedicated training, Sensei Brody earned his 1st Dan in October 2022.
 While currently attending school away from Kingston, he remains deeply connected to the dojo, visiting regularly during the summer months.
+Sensei Received his 2nd Dan in November 2025.

 Even while away, he stays involved by supporting the Karate club remotely and looks forward to assisting, instructing, and training whenever he returns.
 His many years of commitment reflect a strong passion for martial arts and teaching.